Cafe-GameDev/AudioCafe/docs/editor_plugin.md

 # Editor Plugin

-The `EditorPlugin` (`editor_plugin.gd`) is the entry point for the AudioCafe plugin within the Godot editor.
+The `EditorPlugin` (`editor_plugin.gd`) is the entry point for the AudioManager plugin within the Godot editor.
 It extends `EditorPlugin` and is responsible for integrating the plugin's functionalities into the Godot environment.

 ## Key Responsibilities